MilhouseVH/texturecache.py/README.md

 **[version]** View current installed version

 **[update]** Manually update to latest available version if not already installed.
-Only required if `checkupdate' or `autoupdate` properties are set to `no` as by default the script will automatically update itself (if required) to the latest version whenever it is executed.
+Only required if `checkupdate` or `autoupdate` properties are set to `no` as by default the script will automatically update itself (if required) to the latest version whenever it is executed.

 ##Installation instructions